ppuskari/jrouter/README.md

 Things I plan to fix Real Soon Now:

-* ~~It currently listens to all AppleTalk and AARP traffic on the EtherTalk port.
+* ✅ Fixed ~~It currently listens to all AppleTalk and AARP traffic on the EtherTalk port.
   This might not play well with other AppleTalk software, e.g. netatalk.~~
-* ~~Also it currently uses the default Ethernet address for the interface for sending packets.
+* ✅ Fixed ~~Also it currently uses the default Ethernet address for the interface for sending packets.
 I plan to add the ability to configure a different address.~~ You can now configure a different Ethernet address for the EtherTalk interface.
 I haven't tested it with netatalk or tashrouter on the same